 (b) To acknowledge donations and send a thank you;

 (c) Deliver services, literature and/or other materials and information you have requested from us;

-(d) Unless you tell us otherwise, we will send you information that we think you may be interested in, including updates on the charity’s and The Hands Up Foundation’s work, fundraising appeals, volunteering opportunities and events by post.
+(d) Unless you tell us otherwise, we will send you information that we think you may be interested in, including updates on The Hands Up Foundation’s work, fundraising appeals, volunteering opportunities and events by post.
 We will also send this information by e-mail, where you have provided consent;

-(e) Contact you about making a celebratory gift, leadership gift, donating in memory, leaving a gift in your will, or for any other fundraising channel you have expressed an interest in, to raise money for The Hands Up Foundation;
+(e) Contact you about making a celebratory gift, leadership gift, donating in memory, leaving a gift in your will and subscribing to the Syrian Kitchen Club, or for any other fundraising channel you have expressed an interest in, to raise money for The Hands Up Foundation;

 (f) For our own internal administrative purposes and to keep a record of your relationship with us;

 (h) To conduct research, for example, via surveys about your opinion of current services offered by The Hands Up Foundation or of potential new services which may be offered;

 (i) To carry out research to find out more information about our supporters’ backgrounds and interests; and